-PHD is the secondary media brand within the Omnicom group, working alongside OMD.
-It was originally a small British agency, a satellite of AMV BBDO.
-But during 2001, the brand was extended to Omnicom's standalone North American media shops to create a new Anglo-American network.
-Four years later the agency began expansion into other international markets as well.
-Although PHD is still one of the smaller media networks it has an unrivalled reputation for strategic planning, and that has allowed it to capture a string of major accounts over the past few years.
+PHD is the secondary media brand within the Omnicom group, working alongside OMD under the umbrella of Omnicom Media Group.
+It was originally a single standalone British agency, a satellite of AMV BBDO that was best-known during the 1990s as one of the pioneers in strategic media planning.
+During 2001, the PHD brand was extended to Omnicom's non-network media shops on North America - including Creative Media in San Francisco, HYPN in Canada, Advanswers and Pentacom - to create a new Anglo-American network.
+Four years later the agency began expansion into other international markets as well, absorbing regional Omnicom-owned agencies such as the Mediawise network in Asia and Eastern Europe, Total Advertising & Communications in Australia and Page Three in South Africa.
+Although PHD is still one of the smaller media networks it has retained its unrivalled reputation for strategic planning.
+That has allowed it to capture a string of major accounts over the past few years.
 It was the recipient of several Agency of the Year awards as a result of spectacular growth between 2010 and 2012, and took that prize again in 2015 from Campaign.
 That steady growth was capped by the win of Volkswagen Group's global media in 2016.
-Volkswagen Recma ranked PHD as the #12 media specialist worldwide in 2016 with billings of $15.5bn.
+Recma ranked PHD as the #12 media specialist worldwide in 2016 with billings of $15.5bn.
+AdAge estimated global revenues of $753m for 2018, of which a little over 80% came from outside the US.
+In its original market of the UK it ranked as the #6 agency in 2018 with billings of £493m (Nielsen/Campaign).
+Philippa Brown succeeded Mike Cooper as global CEO of PHD in 2019.

 Which clients does PHD handle?
 Find out more from the Adbrands Account Assignments database